ansible/ansible/docsite/rst/intro_configuration.rst

 server
 ======

 Override the default Galaxy server value of https://galaxy.ansible.com.
+Useful if you have a hosted version of the Galaxy web app or want to point to the testing site https://galaxy-qa.ansible.com.
+It does not work against private, hosted repos, which Galaxy can use for fetching and installing roles.

 ignore_certs
 ============